PhD Thesis title: Seaweed as food, fodder, and fertiliser: Methods of identification, impacts, and implications of past seaweed use in archaeology

 Supervisors: Dr Ingrid Mainland (UHI Archaeology Institute), Dr Mark Taggart (UHI ERI), Dr Philippa Ascough (SUERC) and Prof Jörg Feldmann (TESLA, University of Aberdeen).

-Magdalena is investigating the importance of the consumption of seaweeds in past and present island communities.
-As part of this, she is researching how the chemical and isotopic composition of skeletal material changes with the consumption of seaweed, to allow the identification of past seaweed consumption.
-Magdalena has also been researching the impact of fertilisation of terrestrial grain crops with seaweed in a field trial (pictured) in partnership with our Agronomy Institute and the James Hutton Institute in Dundee.
+Magdalena undertook her PhD studies at Orkney Archaeology Institute from 2016-2020, researching past seaweed consumption, and the implications that seaweed consumption by sheep holds for our understanding of the past.
+As part of this, she researched how the chemical and isotopic composition of skeletal material changes with the consumption of seaweed in modern material, and analysed archaeological material, including sheep from the Ness of Brodgar, to identify past seaweed consumption.
+Magdalena also studied the effects of fertilising barley with seaweed in a field trial (pictured) in partnership with our Agronomy Institute and the James Hutton Institute in Dundee.

-Magdalena’s PhD is funded by the European Social Fund and Scottish Funding Council as part of Developing Scotland’s Workforce in the Scotland 2014-2020 European Structural and Investment Fund Programme.
+Magdalena’s PhD was funded by the European Social Fund and Scottish Funding Council as part of Developing Scotland’s Workforce in the Scotland 2014-2020 European Structural and Investment Fund Programme.